TheJorgeSchmidt/oysters/README.md

  - The inflation data [CPIAUCSL.csv] was obtained from https://fred.stlouisfed.org/series/CPIAUCSL

+### data/processed contains:
- - data/processed contains three files that are the cleaned up and filtered version of the raw data.
+ - three files that are the cleaned up and filtered version of the raw data.

+### data/output contains:
- - data/output contains two files that are the result of the analyses.
+ - two files that are the result of the analyses.

 ## scripts